 Disneyland splurges can really add a certain magic to your vacation.
-From tiny sweets to full-blown boutique make-overs, there’s a Disneyland splurge to fit every kid (and every budget)!
+From tiny sweets to full-blown boutique make-overs, there’s a Disneyland splurge for kids of all ages (and every budget)!
 With four kids in our family we don’t tend to go “all out” but it certainly adds joy to our trip to surprise the kids with a few little splurges.
-I have some suggestions of Disneyland splurges for the kids, plus some money saving ideas that still allow for special treats!
+I have some suggestions of Disneyland splurges for kids, plus some money saving ideas that still allow for special treats!

 Disneyland Splurges for Kids

 Yes, Disneyland is already a magical place.
 Throwing in a few splurges here and there on your trip will really put a twinkle in your child’s eye!
+If you’re planning a once-in-a-lifetime Disneyland vacation, you may just want to really plus-up your Disney days.
 These are some of the Disneyland splurges for kids that they’ll love, with a range to fit any budget.
+I’ve also included Disney hacks for saving money on things that still feel like a splurge!

 Please note that I include affiliate links in this post.
 Clicking the link and making a purchase helps me in a small financial way, thank you!